 Debra J. Mumford, is an ordained in American Baptist Churches, USA and is a recognized clergy of the Alliance of Baptists.
 She joined the Louisville Seminary faculty in 2007 to teach Homiletics.
 She majored in mechanical engineering at Howard University and worked in engineering before answering her call to ministry.
 Mumford served on the pastoral staffs of several churches in the Bay Area.
 She also served as a church administrator.
 Her scholarly interests include African American prophetic preaching, prosperity preaching, eschatology and the reign of God, and preaching and health.

-Dr. Mumford’s recent publications include her book Exploring Prosperity Preaching: Biblical Health, Wealth, and Wisdom
+Mumford’s publications include Exploring Prosperity Preaching: Biblical Health, Wealth, & Wisdom

-, “Preaching and Plagiarism” for The Presbyterian Leader, May, 2011, and
+; “Preaching and Plagiarism” for The Presbyterian Leader

-“Prosperity Preaching and African American Prophetic Preaching,” Review and Expositor: A Consortium Baptist Theological Journal,
+; “Prosperity Preaching and African American Prophetic Preaching” for the Review and Expositor: A Consortium Baptist Theological Journal

 ; “Trayvon Martin: A Tragic Catalyst for Change” and “Obamacare: the Good, the Bad, and the Hope for the Future” for The Thoughtful Christian